CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 ```

 ## Part 6: Redis
 In this part of the workshop we will demonstrate how easy it is to add new functionality using containers.
 Chimera can be configured to use [Redis](https://redis.io/topics/introduction), an in-memory data store, as an alternative to the data folder in the shared volume.
-(Redis is more sophisticated than a basic file system; we might want to use it as a remote cache, or take advantage of its messaging brokering features.
+(Redis is more sophisticated than a basic file system; we might want to use it as a remote cache, or take advantage of its message brokering features.
 You don't need to understand the features of Redis for the purposes of this exercise, but do read about it if you're interested.)

 To do this you need to set two environment variables (`REDIS_HOST` and `REDIS_PORT`) for both the `webapp` and `cliapp`.
 You'll also need to update the `run.sh` file to run `cliapp` with the `-r` flag to enable redis mode.
 Finally, you should remove the shared data volume from docker-compose and the Dockerfiles - you won't need it anymore!